vippsas/vipps-developers/settlements/README.md

 3. Day 3 (the next _bank day_) at 16:00: Payments are made from Vipps.
 4. Day 5 (the third _bank day_): The settlement is booked with reference by the bank.

 A Vipps merchant normally receives daily settlements.
 This can be changed to weekly, monthly settlements.
-See https://www.vipps.no/sporsmal#bedriftspm for more details.
+See [the FAQ](https://www.vipps.no/sporsmal#bedriftspm) for more details.

 # Settlement reports